 Participation in the study is completely voluntary and a subject can choose to withdraw from the study at any time.
-In addition, a subject can be withdrawn for any of the following reasons: the Principal Investigator decides that continuing the drug may be harmful, a subject is non-compliant with the protocol, a subject has a serious reaction to the treatment, or the study is stopped by the Independent Ethics Committee, US Food and Drug Administration (FDA), or Zosano Pharma.
+In addition, a subject can be withdrawn for any of the following reasons: the Principal Investigator decides that continuing the drug may have an increased or unforeseen risk to the subject, a subject is non-compliant with the protocol, a subject has a serious reaction to the treatment, or the study is stopped by the Independent Ethics Committee, US Food and Drug Administration (FDA), or Zosano Pharma.